makuraren/ShieldBot/README.md

 # Commands
 Since this is a new bot with no real method to organize commands right now, most commands are simple and not threatening right now.
 Keep in mind as I grow this list I will add specific notes to ensure these commands will not fall into the wrong hands.

-## User-Specific Commands
-These commands are made entirely for the user to enjoy.
-While most of my really fun ones are in a previous version not available for viewing, I will implement these when I begin to organize cogs into the bot.
-For now, here are a few commands active as of Ver 0.1.1:

 ## Fun Commands